 U-Haul drivers and passengers had suffered serious brain injuries or even died when a swinging trailer or dolly sent their vehicle lurching out of control, the Los Angeles Times reported.

 Having a celebratory beer or a glass of champagne in your new home should wait until the U-Haul has been safely returned.
 But you would be surprised how often drunk driving plays a part in rental truck crashes, particularly fatal ones.

 More than 11 percent of all drivers involved in fatal crashes in NJ in 2019 qualified as legally drunk, the New Jersey State Police (NJSP) reported.
-If you suspect the U-Haul driver who struck you had been drinking, our New Jersey truck accident lawyers can help you understand your legal rights.
+If you suspect the U-Haul driver who struck you had been drinking, a New Jersey truck accident lawyer can help you understand your legal rights.